rashakil-ds/Roadmap-Docs/README.md

 # Data Science & AI Career Roadmaps 2025/26

 This repository is continually updated based on the top `job postings` on **LinkedIn** and **Indeed**.
-Please pray for me and my family—your prayers are all I ask as a token of appreciation. 🙏
+Please pray for my family and me.
+Your prayers are all I ask for as a token of appreciation.

 To succeed in any career, it's **very important** to understand the **roadmap, required skills, and timeline** for the role.
-This approach minimizes wasted time and ensures you focus on learning the exact skills needed to get a job.
+This approach minimizes wasted time and ensures you focus on learning the skills needed to get a job.
 This repository aims to provide comprehensive roadmaps for various roles in the **Data Analytics**, **Data Science**, and **Artificial Intelligence** industry.
 Whether you're a student, a professional, or just curious about AI, these guides are designed to help you navigate your learning and career journey with clarity and confidence.

 ## About the Author